 Managing your personal finance is something you need to learn.
-The financial decisions young people have to make, ranging from getting health insurance to paying their mobile phone bill, can be confusing and lead to all kinds of problems.
+The financial decisions young people have to make, ranging from getting health insurance to paying mobile phone bills, can be confusing and lead to all kinds of problems.